frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “I’m using that,” I said evenly.

 Ambrose smiled, if you could call it that.
 It showed his teeth, tops and bottoms, without any kind of fattening on the upper cheeks.
-"And yet you did not properly file a request."
-He produced a ledger slip with the scriv's mark.
-"Priority claim, logged and stamped," he said, placing it atop the book like a winning hand in a game I hadn’t known we were playing.
-"Dreadfully unfortunate, isn't it?
-Your claim only counts if you mark it in the ledger."
+“And yet you did not properly file a request.”
+He produced a ledger slip with the scriv’s mark.
+“Priority claim, logged and stamped,” he said, placing it atop the book like a winning hand in a game I hadn’t known we were playing.
+“Dreadfully unfortunate, isn’t it?
+Your claim only counts if you mark it in the ledger.”

 “You did this on purpose.”

-"Of course I did.
-It makes me ill to see Edema Ruh fingers paw at the University's collection.
-Scrivs gave years to these shelves, binding what would've rotted into ruin.
-And you stroll in, thinking you deserve what they built, without even the courtesy of filing a proper request."
+“Of course I did.
+It makes me ill to see Edema Ruh fingers paw at the University’s collection.
+Scrivs gave years to these shelves, binding what would’ve rotted into ruin.
+And you stroll in, thinking you deserve what they built, without even the courtesy of filing a proper request.”

 He withdrew the book, gently, lovingly, like he meant to mount it on a plaque.
 He turned a few pages as he did, pretending to skim.